llpw-build/liber-emporium/README.md

 ![Homepage](images/homepage.png)

-Here is the informative carousel providing the user a preview:
+Here is the informative carousel providing the user a preview, this ties directly with user story 1 and 5:

 ![Carousel](images/carousel.png)

-Here is the informative section with styling to draw the users eye:
+Here is the informative section with styling to draw the users eye, again (all user stories):

 ![informative](images/informative.png)

-Here is the location and contact us section, which aids the user in finding or contacting the shop and also provides form:
+Here is the location and contact us section, which aids the user in finding or contacting the shop and also provides form (user story 1 and 6):

 ![location and contact section](images/lcsection.png)

 - ### Navbar

 The navbar is available on all pages and provides a clean and simply way for the user to access any of the site.
-This is the same for any screen size, however, for mobile it becomes a hamburger menu for easier access:
+This is the same for any screen size, however, for mobile it becomes a hamburger menu for easier access (all user stories):

 ![Navbar](images/navbar.png)